TmLev/skipper/docs/docker.md

 bash login.sh
 ```
 All `Skipper` files are located inside `/skipper/` directory.
-Work with container under the same user as the one who installed it.
+Work with container under the same user as the one who created it.

 ## Exit from container
 Simply run `exit`.